ProblemSolversGuild/blog/_posts/2022-02-06-Makefile_to_create_githook.md

 hide: false
 ---

-In the [previous post](https://blog.problemsolversguild.com/technical/2022/02/05/GitHook_to_clean_notebook.html), we created a Git Hook that will stirip all the superfluous metadata automatically when you commit notebooks.
+In our [previous post](https://blog.problemsolversguild.com/technical/2022/02/05/GitHook_to_clean_notebook.html), we created a Git Hook that will strip all the superfluous metadata automatically when you commit notebooks.
 We wanted to make the installation of this hook easier by creating a Makefile target.

 Here is what we came up with: